Frogvall/dnd5e-misc/Bane of Azeroth/Bane of Azeroth.md

 - **Requirement:** Warlock's Ambition
 - **Willpower Points:** 3

 You can activate this ability when you deal damage with a spell to one creature.
-You regain the same amount of HP as the creature lost.
+You heal the same amount of HP as the creature lost.

 ### Souls Collector
 - **Requirement:** Warlock's Ambition